andweeb/Ki/README.md

 - `-- SELECT --`: select a desktop entity from a list in a chooser modal
     - exit select mode with `<Esc>`

-New modes can be added by setting [state events](https://github.com/unindented/lua-fsm#usage) to `Ki.states` and transition events to `Ki.transitions`, where the defined state transition functions can be invoked.
+Custom modes can be added by setting [state events](https://github.com/unindented/lua-fsm#usage) to `Ki.states` and transition events to `Ki.transitions`, where the defined state event transition functions can be invoked.

 Documentation for all configurables can be found [here](https://github.com/andweeb/ki/blob/backup/docs/markdown/Ki.md).